 Research into tests

 There is a lot of research looking into screening for ovarian cancer.
-The 2 main tests researchers have been looking at are the CA125 blood test and transvaginal ultrasound.
+Researchers have been looking at 2 main tests:

 CA125 blood test